-However, the internet is a double-edged sword.
-As much as we go online to find what we need and to socialise, employers and recruiters go online to headhunt or vet potential candidates.
-It is therefore critical that we watch what we post, like or comment on.
+Employers and recruiters go online to headhunt or vet potential candidates.
+It is therefore critical that we watch what we post, like, or comment on.
 One wrong post or comment can ruin your professional reputation and cost you future opportunities.

 ENCA posted this video in 2019 online titled Social media could cost you a job, it addresses how the Public Sector in South Africa is planning to use social media to vet prospective candidates.
 The truth is, the Private Sector has been doing this for years.
 LinkedIn is the first place employers will look you up but it is not the only place, some employers choose to dig a little deeper to make sure they hire wholesome candidates.